SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-setup.md

     ATTEMPT: Write to _local/cairn-pkm-user-prefs.yaml
   ELSE:
     OUTPUT: Save this file as: _local/cairn-pkm-user-prefs.yaml
-    OUTPUT: Also upload to your Claude project for LLM access.
+    OUTPUT: Also upload to your LLM project.
 ```

 ### Phase 5: Vault Access Verification